fermyon/developer/content/spin/v3/ai-sentiment-analysis-api-tutorial.md

 ## Tutorial Prerequisites

+> Please note that the code sample in this article is not using the latest version of the Spin SDK, but works with the latest version of Spin (3.0.0).
+Please refer to the code in this [GitHub repository for the working samples and corresponding SDK version](https://github.com/fermyon/ai-examples/tree/main).

 ### Spin

 You will need to [install the latest version of Spin](install#installing-spin).
 This tutorial requires Spin 3.0 or greater.